 You might also find our Evidence Based Study and Exam Preparation Tips document useful.
 Packed full of recommendations.

-I’ve even started looking at some recent research in the area of exam performance that might provide you with some clues on how to maximise your performance.
-First off the rank:
+For those that are super keen, I’ve even spent some time looking at recent research on exam performance that might provide you with some clues on how to maximise your performance.

 - Could using your mobile device during lectures impair your exam performance